 Preliminary observations on the use of ertugliflozin in the management of hyperinsulinaemia and laminitis in 51 horses: A case series – Sundra Kelty & Rendle 2022

 In humans, these drugs are documented to also have anti-inflammatory and antioxidant effects.
-They improve the risk for complications of type II diabetes including fatty liver, coronary disease, renal disease and ocular involvement.
+They improve the risk for complications of type II diabetes, including fatty liver, coronary disease, renal disease and ocular involvement.

-Elevated insulin is at the core of metabolic syndrome and is the cause of the laminitis many horses with equine metabolic syndrome suffer from.
+Elevated insulin is at the core of metabolic syndrome and is the cause of the laminitis that many horses with equine metabolic syndrome suffer from.
 This new medication for EMS can cause a rapid reduction in insulin, increase insulin sensitivity, and provide relief of laminitis pain.

 Are there side effects with Invokana® and Steglatro®?

-Signs of a urine infection include passing only small amounts of urine, dribbling urine and frequently positioning themselves to urinate then stopping after passing only a small amount.
+Signs of a urine infection include passing only small amounts of urine, dribbling urine and frequently positioning themselves to urinate, then stopping after passing only a small amount.
 There may be a high temperature.
 Call your veterinarian if you suspect a urinary tract infection.

-Some people on SGLT2is have developed increased BUN and creatinine indicating reduced kidney function.
+Some people on SGLT2is have developed increased BUN and creatinine, indicating reduced kidney function.
 This is likely due to dehydration.
 Dehydration develops easily because the volume of urine is increased when glucose is in the urine.

 Does the new medication for EMS have any complications?